pragya-jain-io/pragya-jain-io/README.md

 ## 🌏Hello Anyone
 👋 I'm Pragya.
-I love using technology to make my life (and maybe others' lives as well) easier.
+I love using technology to make my life easier (maybe others' lives as well).
 I wouldn't say I know everything about computers, but I have a fair understanding.
 I enjoy collaborating with others and learning new things.
 Outside of tech, I care deeply about protecting the environment... so maybe next time, use one less tissue.
 Let's team up and do something awesome! 💻✨